FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

 1. From a terminal/command prompt, run `idf.py menuconfig`.
 This assumes the ESP-IDF environment is exported-- i.e. that export.bat/export.sh, which can be found under the ESP-IDF directory, has been run, or that you are using the ESP-IDF command prompt/terminal.
 For Visual Studio (VS) Code users who are using the Espressif IDF extension, do ->View->Command Palette->Search for `ESP-IDF: SDK Configuration editor (menuconfig)` and select the command.
 The `SDK Configuration editor` window should pop up after a moment.
 (Note: If running menuconfig from within a VS Code command prompt, 'j' and 'k' may have to be used in place of the 'up' and 'down' arrow keys.
 Alternately, one can use a command prompt/terminal outside of the VS Code editor).
-2. Select `Reference Integration` from the menu.
+2. Select `Featured FreeRTOS IoT Integration` from the menu.
 3. Set `Endpoint for MQTT Broker to use` to your **AWS device Endpoint**.
 4. Set `Port for MQTT Broker to use` to `8883`.
 5. Set `Thing name` to your **Thing Name**.